carlesmu/isbg/README.md

 ### Partial runs

-By default, isbg scans the whole inbox folder.
-If you want to restrict the number of emails that are scanned, you can use the `--partialrun` option specifying the number of unseen (not scanned before) emails you want to check.
+By default, isbg scans 50 emails for operation: spam learn, ham learn and spam detection.
+If you want to change the default, you can use the `--partialrun` option specifying the number.
+Isbg tries to read first the new messages and tracks the before seen to not reprocess them.

-This may be useful when your inbox has a lot of emails, since deletion and mail tracking are only performed at the end of the run and full scans can take too long.
+This is useful when your inbox has a lot of emails, since deletion and mail tracking are only performed at the end of the run and full scans can take too long.

+If you want that isbg does track all the emails you can disable the `partialrun` with `--partialrun=0`.

 ## Contact and about